 - Someone who can speak to your work ethic, disposition, etc.

 - Some professional schools may require letters from a professional in the field.
-For example, most Osteopathic medical schools require a letter from a DO.
+For example, some Osteopathic medical schools require a letter from a DO.

 - If you have participated in Research, and it was a meaningful experience, you should request a letter from a PI or Mentor (strongly suggested)